Skip to Main Content

 PHOTOGRAPHS OF BUILDINGS IN NYPL DIGITAL COLLECTIONS

-Milstein Division collections include over 200,000 photographic images, the largest of which is Photographic Views of New York City, accessible online via NYPL Digital Collections website, where you'll also find digitized historical property maps.
+Milstein Division collections include over 200,000 photographic images, the largest of which is Photographic views of New York City, 1870's-1970's, accessible online via NYPL Digital Collections website, where you'll also find digitized historical property maps.
 The bulk of the photographs in this collection were taken between 1910 and 1940, but some are from as late as the 1970s.
 You can search for an image of a building by entering the street name and a cross street, then browsing for your building.

 You can also search images of buildings from NYPL collections using OldNYC: Mapping Historical Photographs of Old New York City.